leetschau/OWAD/README.md

 # Environment Setup

-Use the following command to install the packages:
+Create and activate a virtualenv with Python 3.8.11 and run:

-> pip install -r requirement.txt
+    pip install -r requirement.txt

 # Toy Example